CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 ## Verify the Installation

-Now that you have deployed the Operator, you can verify that it is running correctly.
+Now that you have deployed PGO, you can verify that it is running correctly.

 You should see a pod running that contains the Operator: